api3dao/vitepress-docs/docs/reference/ois/next/specification.md

 #### 5.3.2. `value`

 (Required) The value to be used for the respective parameter of an API operation that cannot be overridden by the requester.
+This is allowed to be any type, including an object; for example, the following specifies an array containing multiple primitives: `["finalized", false]`.

 ### 5.4. `reservedParameters`